 The history of Europe and Richard Wagner’s life and work are closely intertwined, and in retrospect it is easy to see Wagner’s megalomania, nationalism and anti-Semitism as bad omens of times to come.
 At the same time, Wagner’s works represents an intriguing, radical, new form of art.
 In no work is this duality more evident than in Der Ring des Nibelungen (1848-1874).
 In this 15-hour ultra-compact work, we find complex art and national reveries side by side.

-In the installation Ragnarok, Richard Wagner's 15 hour opera Der Ring des Nibelungen is compressed until we are left with a musical elementary particle, a Wagner particle with such a concentrated mass that it contains the entire gravity of the Ring in one single spectrum, in one single second.
-This particle is then stretched out in the three-dimensional, sound and space-time.
-Will this compact collection of pulsating Wagner waves create such a large gravity that it collapses and absorbs everything and all that surrounds it?
+But what if we compress Der Ring des Nibelungen further, until we are only left with a musical elementary particle?
+A Wagner particle with a mass so concentrated that it contains the entire gravity of the Ring in one single spectrum, in one single second.
+And what if we extend this particle in the three-dimensional, sound and space-time, will it change how we experience this compact collection of pulsating Wagner waves, or will this concentration of historical mass cause such a large gravity that it collapses and absorbs everything and everyone surrounding it?

-The installation Ragnarok was exhibited during the Ultima Festival, in september 2011 at the Oslo National Academy of the Arts, and at the NCCA (National Centre for Contemporary Arts), in Kaliningrad, Russia in December 2011.
+The installation Ragnarok was exhibited during the Ultima Festival in September 2011 at the Oslo Academy of the Arts and in December 2011 at the NCCA (National Center for Contemporary Arts), in Kaliningrad, Russia.

 Electronics production: Hans Wilmers, Thom Johansen, Asbjørn Blokkum Flø